tinletrongCS/Go-SocialNetwork/README.md

 ## 📖 Introduction

-**GopherSocial** is an open-source project simulating the core features of a social network.
+**Tho-ret-Ci-ty** is an open-source project simulating the core features of a social network.
 The project is designed with a Layered Architecture, focusing on clarity, scalability, and performance.
 It demonstrates modern Backend techniques such as Database Transactions, Caching, Rate Limiting, and Asynchronous Processing.

 ## ✨ Features